abdulrazzaq-analyst/PowerBI-Project/README.md

 ---

-If you like this project, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/abdul-razzaq-095aab2b6) or check out more projects on my GitHub.
+If you like this project, feel free to connect with me via email at **abdulrazzaq@email.com** or check out more projects on my GitHub.